angusYuhao/Money-Manager/README.md

 Click the Manage tab on the top bar to view a list of users that are following you.
 From this page, you will be able to look at the profile information about the people that are following you and send them recommendations.
 By pressing the “Eye” button, you will be able to see more details about the regular user they have selected.
 To send a recommendation, the financial advisors can click the “Recommend” button.
 You can then choose what kind of “action” that they want to recommend (mutual funds, bonds, etf) and also include any additional message in the text section below.
 The user will then be able receive the message in their “community” page, inside the sidebar with the “Inbox” tab.
 By clicking on that tab, the user will then be able to see the message sent from the financial advisor.

 ### User Profile (Phase 2 Functionality)
-The right information bar is slightly different for a financial advisor.
+The left information bar is slightly different for a financial advisor.
 From here you will be able to edit information such as your Financial Advisor Intro and your fields of expertise.
 These information will be displayed to all others who view your info.

 # ROUTES